-- C.1 The course's textbook and its software activities are used as guides throughout the course, and lecture materials and videos will be available for students to utilize. - C.2 Multiple assessments refer to the TestOut materials, making it clear that they will be used as a reference tool to complete activities. - C.3 Students work through a variety of security analysis activities that cover a range of aspects of IT security. - C.4 The materials align with a certification program and engage students in critical applications of content.
+- C.1 The course's textbook and the assigned activities are used as guides throughout the course, and class materials will be available for students to utilize. - C.2 The purpose of the required textbook is clear. - C.3 Students work through a variety of graphic design challenges that emphasize creativity, inviting students to use unique perspectives. - C.4 Materials are based on the textbook, which is up-to-date for the required software.